8 Types of Owls in Ohio (With Pictures)

 Q2.
 How many species of owls are found in Ohio?

-There are eight species of owls that can be found in Ohio, including the eastern screech-owl, great horned owl, American barn owl, barred owl, snowy owl, short-eared owl, long-eared owl, and northern saw-whet owl.
+Eight species of owls can be found in Ohio, including the eastern screech-owl, great horned owl, American barn owl, barred owl, snowy owl, short-eared owl, long-eared owl, and northern saw-whet owl.

-The eastern screech-owl can be found in a variety of habitats, including woodlands, urban areas, and suburban neighborhoods.
+The eastern screech owl can be found in a variety of habitats, including woodlands, urban areas, and suburban neighbourhoods.
 It prefers to roost in tree cavities during the day.

 Q4.
 What prey do great horned owls feed on?